pattobrien/dart3_node_interop/README.md

 - [x] create a JS interop type that represents the console log
 - [x] verify platform agnostic type (e.g. `console`) can be run from browser.
 - [ ] create a JS interop type that only exists via an import (e.g. `fs`)
+- [ ] create a BROWSER JS interop type, and verify it doesn't work using node

+### Enhancements

 - [ ] see if preamble can be programatically added to existing `build_web_compilers`
+- [ ] can we get intellisense to work on generated code (possibly using `jsconfig.json`)?